Steal Away (Jimmy Hughes song): Original version

-The release of "Steal Away" on Fame in May 1964 was occasioned by a visit to FAME Studios by "Mr Atlanta Music" Bill Lowery, on whose say-so Hall made an initial one thousand copy pressing of "Steal Away", Hall and FAME Studios sideman Dan Penn - then twenty-three years old - distributing the discs to radio stations throughout the South in a two-week road trip in a station wagon Hall borrowed off the used car lot where he worked part-time for his father-in-law(Hall would recall besides the record each radio station was gifted with a bottle of vodka: (Rick Hall quote:)"Miraculously, that's all it took.
+The release of "Steal Away" on Fame in May 1964 was occasioned by a visit to FAME Studios by "Mr Atlanta Music" Bill Lowery, on whose say-so Hall made an initial one thousand copy pressing of "Steal Away", Hall and FAME Studios sideman Dan Penn - then 23 years old - distributing the discs to radio stations throughout the South in a two-week road trip in a station wagon Hall borrowed off the used car lot where he worked part-time for his father-in-law(Hall would recall besides the record each radio station was gifted with a bottle of vodka: (Rick Hall quote:)"Miraculously, that's all it took.
 Each and every one of [the radio stations visited] played the new Jimmy Hughes record.")
-With Lowery's assistance, Hall's "grass roots" efforts on behalf of "Steal Away" led to a distribution deal for the disc with Vee Jay Records: reaching the Top 40 in July 1964, "Steal Away" would rise as high as #17 on the Hot 100 in Billboard magazine: the Cash Box Top 100 chart listed "Steal Away" as high as #12 while the Cash Box Top 50 R&B 20 chart of 22 August 1964 ranked "Slip Away" at #2 behind "Under the Boardwalk" by the Drifters (Billboard magazine did not publish a ranking of top R&B singles from 30 November 1963 through 23 January 1965).
-In Canada, the song reached #17.
+With Lowery's assistance, Hall's "grass roots" efforts on behalf of "Steal Away" led to a distribution deal for the disc with Vee Jay Records: reaching the Top 40 in July 1964, "Steal Away" would rise as high as No. 17 on the Hot 100 in Billboard magazine: the Cash Box Top 100 chart listed "Steal Away" as high as No. 12 while the Cash Box Top 50 R&B 20 chart of 22 August 1964 ranked "Slip Away" at No. 2 behind "Under the Boardwalk" by the Drifters (Billboard magazine did not publish a ranking of top R&B singles from 30 November 1963 through 23 January 1965).
+In Canada, the song reached No. 17.

 "Steal Away" served as the title cut of Hughes debut album, released on Vee Jay Records in 1964.

 Remakes

-Johnnie Taylor successfully remade "Steal Away" in 1970: a #3 R&B hit, Taylor's remake also crossed-over to the Top 40 with especial success in the Bay Area and in Memphis and Nashville reaching #37 on the Billboard Hot 100.
+Johnnie Taylor successfully remade "Steal Away" in 1970: a No. 3 R&B hit, Taylor's remake also crossed-over to the Top 40 with especial success in the Bay Area and in Memphis and Nashville reaching No. 37 on the Billboard Hot 100.
 The 2007 album release Johnnie Taylor - Live At The Summit Club - a 23 September 1972 taping at a Los Angeles nightclub - included a live rendition of "Steal Away".
-In Canada, this version reached #36.
+In Canada, this version reached No. 36.

-A 1976 remake of "Steal Away" by Ted Taylor was a minor R&B hit (#64): the track's parent album: Ted Taylor 1976, was recorded at the Sound City studio in Shreveport, Louisiana with Wardell Quezergue producing.
+A 1976 remake of "Steal Away" by Ted Taylor was a minor R&B hit (No. 64): the track's parent album: Ted Taylor 1976, was recorded at the Sound City studio in Shreveport, Louisiana with Wardell Quezergue producing.